Zamiell/stardew-valley/Min-Max_Guide.md

   * Spending the time to hoe and plant them is worth it because each Rice Shoot grants 7 farming XP.
 This in turn allows you to save gold & time via buying less Kale on Spring 11 and Spring 21.
 * Once you have the minecarts unlocked:
   * It takes 33 in-game minutes to run from the farmhouse through the backwoods to the Carpenter's Shop.
-  * It takes 34 in-game minutes to run to the Bus Stop, take the minecart to the mines, and run through the mountain to the Carpenter's Shop.
+  * It takes 34 in-game minutes to run from the farmhouse to the Bus Stop, take the minecart to the mines, and run through the mountain to the Carpenter's Shop.

 <br />